kartik-neal/Project-Santa-Cruz-Preview/user-guides/getting_started/oobe.md

     2. Password: santacruz              (if you have already manually set your SoftAP password during the OOBE, enter that password here)

     > [!NOTE]
+    > If you experience issues while trying to connect with the devkit's SoftAP please review the [known issues](https://github.com/microsoft/Project-Santa-Cruz-Preview/blob/main/release-notes/known-issues.md) page.
     > Windows may complain about the SoftAP using a less secure standard (WPA2+TKIP cipher).
 This will be addressed in a future build to only allow connections via the CCMP pairwise cipher.

 1. Open a browser and go to http://10.1.1.1:4242   *For newly unboxed Private Preview devices*